samusyrjanen/forum/README.md

 Website where users can discuss about different topics.

 ### plan
-- User can log in and out and create a new account.
+- (done) User can log in and out and create a new account.
-- In the fron page, user can see all threads and their topics and can open them.
+- (done) In the front page, user can see all threads and their topics and can open them.
-- User can create a new thread.
+- (done) User can create a new thread.
-- User can write an answer to a thread or a comment.
+- (done) User can comment a thread.
+- User can comment other comments.
 - User can delete own threads and comments.
 - User can search for a thread based on topic.
 - User can like a thread or a comment.